arangodb/docs/3.10/indexing-geo.md

   RETURN x._key
 ```

+which is probably less likely to be useful in practice.

-### Query for Results within Distance
+### Query for Results within a Distance Range

 A query which returns documents at a distance of _1km_ or farther away,
-up to _100km_ from the origin.
-This will return the documents with a GeoJSON
+and up to _100km_ from the origin:
-value that is located in the specified search annulus.

 ```
 FOR x IN geo_collection